Welcome, visitor! [ Login

 Crunches Won’t Help You Lose Belly Fat

 Women who otherwise avoid weight training will often still follow up their cardio session with several minutes of crunches in the hope of achieving a leaner, flatter midsection.
-This is a particularly pervasive myth, as exercise professionals have known for many years that crunches do not burn abdominal fat; you cannot, in other words, spot reduce.
-Yet people continue to end their with lengthy ab-training sessions.
+This is a particularly pervasive fitness myth, as exercise professionals have known for many years that crunches do not burn abdominal fat; you cannot, in other words, spot reduce.
+Yet people continue to end their workouts with lengthy ab-training sessions.

 The abdominals should be regarded just as any other muscle group: they shouldn’t be ignored all together, but one or two exercises per workout (two or three sets, 10-15 reps) should be plenty.
 Anyone who doesn’t feel challenged by this amount needs to select more difficult exercises and vary the movement; crunches only work one set of muscles, so twisting and lateral-bending movements should be included as well.

-When it comes to losing fat from a particular part of the body, remember that full-body strength training, proper nutrition, and variable-intensity cardio are all the tools you’ll need.
+When it comes to losing fat from a particular part of the body, remember that full-body strength training, proper nutrition, and variable-intensity cardio workouts are all the tools you’ll need.

 buy steroids for bodybuilding